shanevcantwell/goan/docs/DEVELOPERS_GUIDE.md

     4. If found, the parameters are extracted, and a confirmation modal is shown to the user.
     5. If the user agrees, the `handle_confirm_metadata` function is called, which returns a dictionary of `gr.update()` objects to populate the UI.

+*   **Metadata Schema Example**:
+    To make recipes fully portable, LoRA settings are also saved.
+The parameters are stored as a JSON object under the `goan_params` key inside the PNG's metadata.
+Here is an example of the structure:

+    ```json
+    "parameters": {
+        "prompt": "a beautiful landscape",
+        "seed": 12345,
+        "loras": [
+            {
+                "name": "MyCharacterV2.safetensors",
+                "weight": 0.75,
+                "targets": ["transformer", "text_encoder"]
+            }
+        ]
+    }
+    ```
 ---

 ### LoRA Application and Reversion (Single LoRA)

 The current implementation supports applying a single LoRA per task queue run.
 The system is designed to be robust, handling the entire lifecycle of applying and reverting LoRA weights without leaving the models in a modified state.
 The core logic resides in the `LoRAManager` class in `src/ui/lora.py`.

-*   **Workflow**: The user places `.safetensors` files in the `./src/loras` directory.
-The UI presents a simple dropdown menu to select one of these files to be applied to all tasks in the next generation queue.
+*   **Workflow**: The user can upload a `.safetensors` file via the "Upload LoRA" button in the "LoRA" settings panel.
+The file is copied to a local `./loras` cache directory.
+The UI then displays controls to set the weight and target models for this single LoRA, which will be applied to all tasks in the next queue run.
 All multi-LoRA or URL-based features are deferred.

 *   **Lifecycle**: The `ProcessingAgent` creates a `LoRAManager` instance at the start of a queue run.
 It applies all configured LoRAs and ensures `revert_all_loras` is called in a `finally` block, guaranteeing that models are cleaned up even if an error occurs.